juanfp900/Automated-ForexTradingAlgorithms/README.md

   2. The slope of MACD should be higher than the signal MACD line slope.
     - MACD slope > Signal-MACD slope
   3. There should be two consecutive green Renko Bars trending up.
-      (Renko Bars track price movement rather than both price and time as candle sticks do)

  To **sell orders (short position)** the following conditions will need to be met:
   1. The MACD (12,26) will need to trend below the signal MACD line (9)